Arisotura/melonpad/README.md

 This is fun and all, but the FPGA-based hardware mod isn't accessible to everybody out there.
 It's also not a permanent solution -- the FPGA wouldn't even fit in the gamepad's case.
 We do have plans to make things easier -- see the roadmap down there.

 I also plan to put up the code for my FLASH emulator on Github.
-Getting to work proved to be a challenge in itself.
+Getting that to work proved to be a challenge in itself.

 ## Currently supported